RicCrankshaw2409/backend-project/README.md

 ## <u>Learning objectives</u>

-This project will hopefully provide a practical example of designing, creating, testing and delpoying a working API.
+This project will hopefully provide a practical example of designing, creating, testing and deploying a working API.
 The project will hopefully aid in my understanding of the following areas;

 - The different types of HTTP endpoints, status codes and the structure of a URL.
 - Learn how to implement Express to streamline the use of HTTP for a more effective program.